j-sieben/PIT/Doc/installing_pit.md

 ```
 Plus, you need the `READ` privilege on the view `DBA_CONTEXT`.
 The context has to be present before you can install `PIT`, as the script searches for it and decides upon the result whether to install `UTL_CONTEXT` or not.

+Output modules may require additional system or object privileges.
+Take an email output module for example.
+This module will almost certainly require an execute privilege on either `UTL_MAIL`, `UTL_SMTP` or `APEX_MAIL` in order to fulfil its duty.
+The scripts do contain a `PIT_MAIL` output module, but is commented out in the installation files.
+If you plan to use it, you may install it using the script `pit_load_module`.

 ## Install `PIT`

 You may run the installation scripts directly from a command line or use the predefined batch scripts provided for Windows and Unix.
 The batch scripts set the environment accordingly and ask for the respective parameters interactively.